2024mt03579/cc-assignment/cc-flask-app/README.md

 # Flask Application with MySQL on Docker

 This is a simple Flask application that allows users to submit contact forms and stores their data in a MySQL database.
-The database is hosted inside a Docker container.

 ## Features
 - **Contact Form**: Users can submit their name, email, and message through a contact form.